 The NPL is an important component of US Club Soccer's 10-year vision to refine the landscape for competitive youth soccer.
 This vision recognizes that:

-Beginning in March 2014, the NPL will include an annual NPL Showcase to bring teams from NPLs across the country to one site for intra-league competition and player showcasing.
-The 2014 NPL Showcase will include U-16, U-17, and U-18 boys age groups and will take place at Heritage Park in suburban Las Vegas, Nev.
+The NPL held its inaugural NPL Showcase in March 2014, which brought teams from NPLs across the country to one site for intra-league competition and player showcasing.
+It featured 16-U, 17-U and 18-U boys teams at Heritage Park in suburban Las Vegas, Nev.
+Click here for a recap.

 The targeted destination for all NPL teams, and the culminating event each season, is the NPL Finals (formerly known as the NPL Champions Cup), where NPL national champions are determined.
-The NPL Finals feature qualifiers in U-13 through U-18 boys and girls age groups from every NPL across the country in a true “champions league” competition.
+The NPL Finals feature qualifiers in 13-U through 18-U boys and girls age groups from every NPL across the country in a true "champions league" competition.